hcpty/foobarlock/README.md

 # Readme
-A lock frequently used in database-based apps to solve the Readers-Writer Problem.
+A lock frequently used to solve the Readers-Writer Problem in database-based apps.

 ### Credits
 - [Readers–writers problem - Wikipedia](https://www.wikipedia.org/wiki/Readers-writers_problem)